shigueojp/cdk-amplify-react/README.md

 git merge dev
 git push
 ```
+5. The pipeline from production environment will trigger.
+When finished, access the cloudfront DNS and see the change.

 ### Testing your resources in local development
 1. Run `npm run test` for Unit Test and Integration Test.